-We can sort it using the default Ord instance, then the named instance myord as follows, at the Idris prompt:
+We can sort it using the default Ord implementation, then the named implementation myord as follows, at the Idris prompt:

 '''

-named_instance> show (sort testList)
+named_impl> show (sort testList)

 "[s0, sss0, sss0]" : String

-named_instance> show (sort @{myord} testList)
+named_impl> show (sort @{myord} testList)

-"[ssss0, sss0, so]" : String
+"[ssss0, sss0, s0]" : String

 '''

-4.7 Determining Parameters
+Determining Parameters

-When a class has more than one parameter, it can help resolution if the parameters used to resolve the type class are restricted.
+When an interface has more than one parameter, it can help resolution if the parameters used to find an implementation are restricted.
 For example:

 '''

-class Monad m => MonadState s (m : Type -> Type) | m where get : m s put : s -> m ()
+interface Monad m => MonadState s (m : Type -> Type) | m where

+get : m s

+put : s -> m ()

 '''

-In this class, only m needs to be known to resolve this class, and s can then be determined from the instance.
-This is declared with the \mid m after the class declaration.
-We call m a determining parameter of the MonadState class, because it is the parameter used to resolve an instance.
+In this interface, only m needs to be known to find an implementation of this interface, and s can then be determined from the implementation.
+This is declared with the | m after the interface declaration.
+We call m a determining parameter of the MonadState interface, because it is the parameter used to find an implementation.